 The introduction of AI (Artificial Intelligence) in the medical imaging field is quite promising.
-It is showing ingenious progress in early detection and diagnosis of different diseases.
+It shows ingenious progress in the early detection and diagnosis of different diseases.

 In this blog, we will look at how AI can help develop advanced medical imaging software and some impressive examples and use cases.